retypeapp/retype/components/code-block.md

 ### With no line numbers

-The following sample demonstrates how to disable the default line numbering but still highlight a line or line range.
+Disable the default line numbering but still highlight a line or range of lines.

 +++ :icon-code: Source

 ~~~md
 ```js !#2,4-8

 ```
 ~~~